r-lib/devtools/cran-comments.md

   These are needed because devtools simulates package loading, and hence needs to attach environments to the search path.

 ## Downstream dependencies
-I have also run R CMD check on all 28 downstream dependencies of devtools (https://github.com/hadley/devtools/blob/master/revdep/summary.md):
+I have also run R CMD check on all 29 downstream dependencies of devtools (https://github.com/hadley/devtools/blob/master/revdep/summary.md):

+* There were 2 failures:

+  * REDCapR: This looks to be an SSL connection problem
+  * NMF: this failed in the same way previously.

 * As far as I can tell, there were no new failures related to changes in devtools.

-* There was 1 failure: REDCapR.
-This looks to be an SSL connection problem so I don't believe it's related to the devtools update.